-Solicitor’s fees are considered almost like a debt on the estate and therefore it is the estate itself that is responsible for paying fees related to its administration, this can also include the probate application fee, executor’s expenses or any expenses paid in order to benefit the estate.
-In most circumstances these types of costs are paid directly by the estate or by an executor or beneficiary who is then reimbursed by the estate once there are available assets.
+Solicitor’s fees are considered almost like a debt on the estate and therefore it is the estate itself that is responsible for paying the solicitor and any other fees related to its administration, this can also include the probate application fee, executor’s expenses or any expenses paid in order to benefit the estate.
+In most circumstances, these types of costs are paid directly by the estate or by an executor or beneficiary who is then reimbursed by the estate once there are available assets.

-However there are a few exceptions to this rule, the first being when there are assets in an estate that could be used to produce income but the executors or beneficiaries choose not to liquidise these assets, resulting in liquid assets not being available to pay the solicitors fees.
-If there are assets available but the executors /beneficiaries (depending on who is stopping the funds becoming available) do not want to use these assets, then they will have to come up with a way to pay the fees.
+However, there are a few exceptions to this rule, the first being when there are assets in an estate that could be used to produce income but the executors or beneficiaries choose not to liquidise these assets, resulting in liquid assets not being available to pay the solicitors fees.
+If there are assets available but the executors /beneficiaries (depending on who is stopping the funds becoming available) do not want to use these assets, then they become responsible for paying the solicitor fees.

 An example of this scenario is when the majority of the estate’s value is not in savings but in property, shares or in investment portfolios.
 If the executor/beneficiaries do not want to sell these assets but transfer them instead they must find another way of paying the expenses that can now not be paid by the estate.